lennon-c/SandBox_Mkdocs/docs/README.md

-Playing with options, plugins, formatting of:
+Playground for testing options, plugins, formatting of:

 - mkdocs
 - mkdocs-material